 Work together to invite trusted individuals into the conversation

 The more people who can be there as support, the better.
 Whenever possible, ask the person who is struggling who they trust and would like to have involved.
 Trusted individuals could be friends, family members, teachers, counselors, coaches, members of a religious or spiritual group, or psychiatric and medical professionals.
 Identify what roles it would be helpful for each person to have as part of the support team.
-For example, the person may feel more comfortable texting a friend when they are feeling stressed, but like talking to mom in person when they need more support.
+For example, your teenager may feel more comfortable texting a friend when they are feeling stressed, but like talking to mom in person when they need more support.

 Connect with a mental health professional